What is Somerset famous for? The answer isn’t as simple as you think!

-Living in the UK, I’m always surprised at how so many place can slip beneath the radar.
+Living in the UK, I’m always surprised at how so many places can slip beneath the radar.
 Somerset is definitely one of those places.

-I mean, at first glance it seems firmly on the radar, bleeping lights, soaring alarms, important looking people scurrying around in naval uniforms on the radar, the works.
+I mean, at first glance it seems firmly on the radar, bleeping lights, soaring alarms, the works.
 Because of the city of Bath and all its UNESCO World Heritage Site glory.

 But after that, the radar falls silent.
 Once people have taken in the Royal Crescent, Circus, the Roman Baths and all the other beauty that Bath has to offer, they seem to move on.